danini-the-panini/danini.dev/content/blog/mandelbrot-web-workers-wasm-and-webgpu.md

 The shader code WGSL is more expressive and readable than GLSL.
 Debugging is easier with more useful error messages.
 Performance is comparable to WebGL, although it is difficult to measure such tiny periods of time.
 It is much easier to calculate average framerate than individual frame times.
 (TODO: do this pls)

+Moreover, WebGPU provides a whole new architecture using pipelines.
+This could allow for complex multi-stage operations, for example implementing histogram rendering of the Mandelbrot set.

 The downside is that, at the time of writing, WebGL is far from complete.
 Most major browsers have it behind flags, don't support it on all operating systems, or just haven't implemented it at all.
 For example, I had to install Firefox Nightly to develop for WebGPU, and even then it crashed a lot.
 Chrome wasn't a piece of cake, either.
 I had to google for hours to find out the right incantation to get it to run WebGPU in linux.
 If you're on Windows, however, Chrome supports it out of the box.

 Hopefully in the near future it will be as widely supported as WASM.

 ## Conclusion?

-- workers are great, not just for parallel but also for non-blocking compute
-- wasm is great, lets you use C/rust libraries, and low-level CPU features like SIMD
-- webgl if your use-case maps well to fragment shaders
-- webgpu looks promising but still early days
+There are many options for doing heavy calculation in the browser.
+Even if it isn't something you can run in parallel, WebWorkers allow you so offload that work onto a separate thread, leaving the main thread free to update the frontend without hanging.
+WASM lets you access libraries previously unavailable in the browser, and with features like SIMD, can potentially speed up operations.
+If your computation maps well to highly parallel floating-point arithmetic, you might be able to implement it on the GPU.
+In the future, you might be able to put together complex pipelines of calculations using WebGPU.

-- just whatever you do dont run heavy compute on the main thread!
+Just whatever you do, don't run heave computations on the main thread!

 ## Sources